agnusjaison123/agnusjaison123/README.md

 - Building projects while learning and experimenting with Python.

-- Exploring AI, machine learning, and Large Language Models through hands-on work.
+- Exploring AI especially Agentic AI and Machine Learning

 - Learning by building, breaking, and improving things.